-Following the challenging pandemic conditions, the bank emerged stronger both in terms of operational resilience and business achievements.
-We continued to target responsible and sustainable growth with the same focus on providing multinationals, large local corporations and financial institutions with commercial banking services and solutions.
-As before, these included Credit Facilities, Supply Chain and Trade Finance, Vendor Financing, Cash Management and other Treasury services.
-Bank of America Malaysia Berhad ("BAMB")'s Fixed Income, Currency and Commodity ("FICC") business which participates in the foreign exchange, derivatives and government securities markets continued to satisfy our clients' demand for investment and hedging products.
+The Bank continued to target responsible and sustainable growth with the same focus on providing multinationals, large local corporations and financial institutions with commercial banking services and solutions.
+As before, these included Credit Facilities, Vendor Financing, Cash Management, and other Treasury services.
+BAMB Fixed Income, Currency and Commodity ("FICC") business which participates in the foreign exchange, derivatives and government securities markets continued to satisfy our clients' demand for investment and hedging products.